dsilabs/zoom/zoom/_assets/standard_apps/sample/about.md

 # About Sample

-Sample application demonstrating many of the features of the [Zoom framework](https://github.com/dsilabs/zoom).
+Sample application demonstrating many of the features of the [ZoomFoundry](https://github.com/zoomfoundry) framework version {version}.

 Written by [Dynamic Solutions](https://www.dynamic-solutions.com).

-## Change Log

-* 2017-04-18 - Initial Release